 The Constitution Day Lecture brings a distinguished speaker to the University of Maine School of Law annually to reflect on the significance of the U.S. Constitution.
 The Lecture typically takes place in September.

-The 2018 Constitution Day Lecture was delivered by Orlando Delogu, Emeritus Professor at the University of Maine School of Law, on Monday, September 17, 2018.
-The title of his lecture was “The U.S. and Maine’s Constitution Both Indicate that Maine’s Beaches are Public Property.”
-A video recording of the event will be available soon.
+- 2018: Professor Orlando Delogu, University of Maine School of Law, “The U.S. and Maine’s Constitution Both Indicate that Maine’s Beaches are Public Property”

 - 2017: Professor Joseph Singer, Harvard Law School, “Indian Nations and the Constitution: What Americans Need to Know”